aakashjangra/Akash/README.md

 - 👋 Hi, I’m Akash :)
 - 👀 I’m interested in opportunities.
 - 🌱 I’m currently learning DSA and Full Stack Web Development from Devsnest's 7-month FREE of Cost BOOTCAMP.
 [Enroll yourself now](https://devsnest.in/)
-- 💞️ Will see, haven't thought of collaborations yet.
+- 💞️ I'm in for any exciting collaboration :)
 - 📫 How to reach me
 - Mail Me Here:- [Write an E-mail Now](mailto:aj.akashjangra@gmail.com)
 - LinkedIn:- [Connect With Me](https://www.linkedin.com/in/akashj01/)